Raptor Lake: Instability and degradation issue

 In February 2024, reports had begun surfacing of users of K-versions of the 13th- and 14th-generation Core i7 and i9 desktop CPUs commonly experiencing crashing issues in certain workload scenarios, such as video games that use DirectX 12, and HandBrake.
-The issue was initially attributed to Nvidia GeForce graphics drivers; however, in a driver update published on April 13, 2024, Nvidia acknowledged the instability problem as being associated with the Intel 13th- and 14th-generation CPUs, and that owners of them should contact Intel customer support for further assistance.
+The issue was initially attributed to GeForce graphics drivers; however, in a driver update published on April 13, 2024, Nvidia acknowledged the instability problem as being associated with the Intel 13th- and 14th-generation CPUs, and that owners of them should contact Intel customer support for further assistance.
 Some users and game developers worked around the problem by applying lower power limits, undervolting or underclocking the CPU.
+Similar failures in some 13th and 14th gen HX-version Intel laptop processors were reported, but were attributed to "common symptoms stemming from a broad range of potential software and hardware issues" by Intel.

 Analysis

 Intel refers to the issue as a "Vmin shift instability"; in other words, the minimum voltage required to operate the chip is increased due to silicon degradation.
 By April 18, 2024, Intel had a root-cause investigation underway.

 First round of patching

 By April 2024 it was believed by some hardware reviewers to be silicon degradation from power limits being set too high by the motherboard's default settings.
 Shortly thereafter, motherboard manufacturers began rolling out BIOS updates which provide an "Intel Baseline Profile" preset in the overclocking menu, which intends to enforce the power limits of the official Intel specification.
 Hardware reviewer Hardwareluxx had found that there is an average performance loss of 9% across a number of applications with the Baseline profile, compared to the motherboard's default profile, when tested using the i9-14900K.

 The BIOS update is also not expected to "fix" any already-compromised CPUs.

 In addition, TechSpot found that the Intel Baseline Profile is inconsistent between the motherboard manufacturers (Gigabyte and Asus in particular), with Gigabyte setting a PL2 of 188 W, while Asus sets a PL2 of 253 W which is the official Intel specification.
 TechSpot further criticized Intel, stating that they had claimed in the past several years that the motherboard manufacturers not adhering to Intel's official specification for power limits were considered normal and "within spec".

 Despite the attempted Intel Baseline Profile fix through BIOS updates, instances of crashes still continue to be reported as of July 2024, now largely affecting game-server providers equipped with server-grade LGA1700 motherboards.
 One datacenter service provider reported that it was switching some of its customers to AMD-powered game servers because of the severity of the problems and the lack of prompt fixes.
 Gaming laptops have also been found to be affected, although to a lesser degree.